tammy-uncc/ITCS6162KDDGroup4/README.md

 #### The Features
 There are 33 features in the dataset.
 Six of these features are Lifestyle features, listed below, followed by the other features.
-The list was taken directly from the data sources page and is presented here in a different order to represent out purpose.
+The list was taken directly from the data sources page and is presented here in a different order to represent our purpose.

 ##### Lifestyle Features
 - BMI: Body Mass Index of the patients, ranging from 15 to 40.